exasol/exasol-java-tutorial/README.md

 ## Tutorials

-Start your journey with the obligatory [hello world](doc/tutorial/hello_world.md) tutorial to learn the basics of defining an inline Java extension that can be called from SQL.
+Start your journey with the obligatory [hello world](hello-world-tutorial/doc/hello_world.md) tutorial to learn the basics of defining an inline Java extension that can be called from SQL.

-Up your game with a full blown automated integration test that exercises a more complex Java extension that gets [statistics from Markdown](doc/tutorial/mdstats.md) text stored in an Exasol table.
+Up your game with a full-blown automated integration test that exercises a more complex Java extension that gets [statistics from Markdown](markdown-statistics-tutorial/doc/mdstats.md) text stored in an Exasol table.
 Learn to package the installation in a JAR archive in the course of this tutorial.

 ## Additional Information